Welcome to SINephile 🎬

 If Machete don’t text, then SINephile doesn’t do stars.
 Because… meh.

-Instead, every review here comes with two distinct ratings:
+Instead, every movie gets two complementary ratings:

 Think stylish thumbs-up… or way, way down.

-Because here, it doesn’t.
+Because here, they aren’t.

-(Don’t @ me, love her!)
+(Don’t @ us — love her!)

 DEFCON 5 = Cinematic sanctity preserved